juju/docs/src/en/getting-started-general.md

 ^# Using environment variables

    Some cloud providers (e.g. AWS, Openstack) have command line tools which rely on environment variables being used to store credentials.
-If these are in use on your system already, or you choose to define them ([there is extra info here][env]), Juju will use them too.
+If these are in use on your system already, or you choose to define them, Juju will use them too.

    For example, AWS uses the following environment variables (among others):